Honorary Associate Members

 Members of the dental profession and of scientific eminence, or persons who have rendered distinguished service to the Association, or to the promotion of dental and allied sciences; or who, in the opinion of the Board, will further or advance the interests of the Association, may be elected Honorary Members of the Association by the Board, and such election may be announced at the official opening ceremony of a Conference of the Association or in general meeting of the Association.
 Such election shall be for the duration of one year or for such other period in excess of one year as the Board shall determine.
 An Honorary Member shall have none of the liabilities of members as regards subscriptions and shall not be entitled to any vote, but shall have the privilege of attending the Annual General Meeting in each year of membership, and such other privileges as may be conferred under these Rules.

-NZDA Overseas Aid Grants
+NZDA International Aid Grants

 Members of the NZDA who are involved in voluntary overseas dental aid projects were invited to apply for funding to support their projects.
 This will occur annually.
-Recently the NZDA Executive had the pleasure of awarding the following NZDA members grants from the NZDA fund for 2012.

 Nelson/Marlborough Branch NZDA R.B.
 Beresford Scholarship for Undergraduate BDS Students